josafatburmeister/BirdSongIdentification/README.md

 With the goal of improving the performance of our baseline models, we tuned several model hyperparameters.
 The tuned hyperparameters are batch size, learning rate, regularization, probability of dropout, and the number of layers fine-tuned during transfer learning.
 Since related work has reported a linear dependence between batch Size and learning Rate, we have tuned these parameters in a paired fashion.
 All other hyperparameters were tuned independently, assuming that there are no dependencies between them.

+### Additional Data

+In addition to hyperparameter tuning, we also study how quality and size of the training dataset affect model performance.
+For this purpose, we compare the performance of our baseline model with the performance of models trained on two modified training datasets: In the first case, we used a training dataset with lower audio quality.
+For this, we set the minimum aud, and we used a maximum of 500 audio samples per sound class.
+In the second case, we used the same quality settings (minimum quality "E", up to ten background species) but increased the maximum number of audio files per class to 1000.

 </div>

 # References